 - Classroom education

 - Get involved.
 Volunteer with the Noyo Center or any of the project partners.

 - Join us as a commercial diver, a recreational diver or a citizen scientist reporting growing bull kelp.

 - Come up with a great idea about how to use purple urchin so we can create a commercial market for this species.
 This will put divers back to work and help our local economy.

 - Spread the word about this important project.
-Loosing these kelp forests would be catastrophic to our region.
+Losing these kelp forests forever would be catastrophic to our way of life.

 - Support climate change legislation and reform.
 The ocean absorb over 90% of the fossil fuels released into the atmosphere and the increase in temperature and acidity is creating these impacts all over the world.
 Clean energy today.